seb3773/q4osXpack/README.md

 ¤¤ Please note that these scripts were designed for my own usage, and only for Q4OS, never thought of sharing them at the first place, but it may be of interest for some other people...
 Please be aware that they reflects my choices, so maybe not yours.
 Please take a look a the sources of the scripts before trying them, you're welcome to modify or improve them for you :)    ¤¤¤
+¤¤ Nearly everything was coded on an old laptop, a celeron N3060 with 4gb of non upgradable ram, so it's a good system to see what impacts or not performances.
+It's nearly unusable on windows 10, even with considerable tweaking, but works very good with Q4os, even without tweaking by the way :) So thanks again to the Q4OS team for this gem :) ¤¤

 ______________________________________________________________________________________________________________________________________
 Installation: